-- Determine the senescence immunophenotyping in COVID-19+ patients - Compare the immunosenescence of COVID-19+ patients to a reference inflammatory disease with immunosenescence (active RA) - Specify the specific gene expression of the immunosenescence induced in patients infected by SARS-Cov-2 to the patterns associated with SARS-Cov-2 is important and may validate the use of senolytic drugs such as Jak inhibitors, already available in RA patients.
+- Determine the senescence immunophenotyping in COVID-19+ patients - Compare the immunosenescence of COVID-19+ patients to a reference inflammatory disease with immunosenescence (active RA) - Specify the specific gene expression of the immunosenescence induced in patients infected by SARS-Cov-2

-- WP1: Recruitement of patients
+- WP1: Recruitment of patients

 - WP2: Multiparametric cytometry experiments

 - WP3: Single Cell Analysis

 - WP4: Coordination and management of the project / reporting

 Patients with RA may be at particular risk for COVID-19 as they show an intrinsically higher risk for infections.
 On the other hand, among RA treatments, JAK inhibitors or IL-6 targeting drugs may counteract CRS and immunosenescence by protecting RA patients from deleterious outcomes.
-Thus, a better understanding of the mechanisms of immunosenescence observed in RA compared
+Thus, a better understanding of the mechanisms of immunosenescence observed in RA compared to the patterns associated with SARS-Cov-2 is important and may validate the use of senolytic drugs such as Jak inhibitors, already available in RA patients.